For 9th and 10th Grade StudentsRegister and Pay for Introduction to Acing High School for 9th & 10th Grades (2018-19)

 - Skill Development (through both academic and extra-curricular activities)

 Students work to define personal and extra-curricular strengths and making realistic plans with tangible steps to reach our goals.
-Start high school knowing how to build your unique academic and extracurricular skills that will help you get into a quality college, and how to succeed once you get there.
+Start high school knowing how to study effectively to build your unique academic and extracurricular skills that will help you get into a quality college.

 This course teaches study skills for students who want to learn more, have more fun, and earn better grades in less time.
 In our five two-hour meetings students will learn: